Tousif2007/ubc-degree-planner/README.md

 # ubc-degree-planner
-A Python tool i'm building to scan my transcript and map out my entire 4-year path against any UBC Science major
+A Python tool i'm building to scan a Science student's transcript and map out their entire 4-year path against any UBC Science major